loomidi/ftb_pyopengl/Readme.md

 $ cd PyOpenGL-3.1.0
 $ python setup.py install

-If you would like the (optional) PyOpenGL-accelerate package, download it from the PyOpenGL_accelerate PyPI page and follow the same basic steps:
 Note that you will require a working C compiler to compile the PyOpenGL-accelerate package.
 Pre-built packages are available for MS Windows 32 and MS Windows 64 users.
 $ tar -zxvf PyOpenGL-accelerate-3.1.0.tar.gz
 $ cd PyOpenGL-accelerate-3.1.0